 For additional guidelines on the mechanics of written communication, see The Chicago Manual of Style, 15th edition.
 For matters of usage and principles of composition, we recommend The Elements of Style by William Strunk, Jr. and E.B.
 White.

-If you have a question about the style guide, please contact the Hampshire College Office of Communications; send an email to the director of communications at email@example.com, call 413.559.5482, or fax 413.559.5720.
+If you have a question about the style guide, please contact the Hampshire College Office of Communications; send an email to the director of digital communications at firstname.lastname@example.org, call 413.559.5482, or fax 413.559.5720.